wwPDB/protein-modification-extension/Protein_modifications.md

 #### Linking atoms

-For linked protein modifications, the two atom names that link the peptide residue to the modification group are annotated.
+For linked PCMs, the two atom names that link the peptide residue to the modification group are annotated.

 These are annotated in the CCD items: